mobiwek61/ReactWebpackStarterProject/README.md

+### This is a sample React.js project.
-This demo project uses a custom webpack configuration, specifically setup for React.
+It uses a custom webpack configuration, specifically setup for React.
-**I totally recommend ignoring any details about webpack; just use it as described below.**
+**You don't need to know anything about webpack to use this project to learn React.**
 To run, cd to this folder and in a git-bash (on windows) window:
   ```
   # reads package.json and loads node_modules folder with packages.